aristoteleo/dynamo_readthedocs/docs/source/notebooks/perturbation_tutorial/perturbation_tutorial.rst

 - reproduce results in dynamo paper :cite:p:`QIU2022` figure7

-Similarly, suppressing the HSPC maintenance gene HLF1 triggers cells to move away from the progenitors (Lehnertz et al., 2021).
+Similarly, suppressing the HSPC maintenance gene HLF1 triggers cells to move away from the progenitors.

 | - :ref:`You can read more about theory part here<perturbation_theory_tutorial>`.
 Perturbation method introduction